James L. Breese House

 James L. Breese House, also known as "The Orchard", is a historic home located at Southampton in Suffolk County, New York.
 It was designed as a summer residence between 1897 and 1906 by the prominent architectural firm of McKim, Mead, and White in the Colonial Revival style.
 An 1858 house original to the site was incorporated into the structure.
 It is two and one half stories high and clad with white painted wood shingles.
-It features a two-story portico, reminiscent of Mount Vernon.
+Its two-story portico is reminiscent of Mount Vernon's.

-Breese was a close friend of architect Stanford White, commissioning modifications and additions until the latter's death.
+James Lawrence Breese was a close friend of architect Stanford White, commissioning modifications and additions until the latter's death.
 The home's spectacular 70-foot "music room" is believed to be White's last completed project.